Overview

 Reaches a specific time

-Fires once when playback reaches the given time.
-The simplest trigger; use these to script a session.
+Fires once when playback hits the time you set.
+The simplest one, and the one you'll use to script a session.

 Enters a region

-Fires once each time the playhead enters the named region.
-Pair with the exit trigger for symmetric setup/teardown.
+Fires each time the playhead enters a named region.
+Pair it with the exit trigger for clean setup and teardown.

 Leaves a region

-Fires once each time the playhead leaves the named region.
+Fires each time the playhead leaves a named region.

 Gaze: looks at region